ahmed-samy-h/zt-recon/README.md

 ## What's new in v2.1.0

 - 🤖 **AI engine switched to Google AI Studio (Gemini)** (was Anthropic Claude).
-Default model: `gemini-flash-latest` — free tier eligible, no credit card required.
+Default model: `gemini-3.5-flash` — free tier eligible, no credit card required.
 Use `--model gemini-pro-latest` for deeper reasoning (paid tier only), or `--model gemini-flash-lite-latest` for fast/cheap triage with the highest free-tier rate limit.